-It might be fun to camp out in the wilds for a weekend break from the city, or it could be inspiring to go on a shamanic wilderness quest for a deeper natural experience; but these forays into nature are enjoyable precisely because we return from them to the familiarity of four walls, are they not?
+It might be fun to camp out in the wilds for a weekend break from the city, or it could be inspiring to go on a shamanic wilderness quest for a deeper natural experience; but these forays into nature are enjoyable precisely because we return from them to the comfort of our cosy homes, are they not?
 Why would anyone choose to live full-time without electricity, gadgetry and the whole heavenly host of goods and services designed to make life easier, smoother, more satisfying?

 Simplicity?
 We’ve just spent thousands of years emerging from that irksome state.
 Why return?